 The Suruca open pit mining area includes Suruca Oxide and Suruca Sulphide gold Mineral Reserves.
-The Suruca deposit is located approximately 7 km northeast of the Chapada open pit and final pit dimensions will be approximately 2 km along strike and approximately 1 km wide.
+The Suruca deposit is located approximately 7 km northeast of the Chapada open pit.

-The Chapada LOM plan is based on the Mineral Reserves and a processing rate 24.0 Mtpa with the ore stockpile to be processed intermittently throughout the mine life.
-The current mine life is 22 years plus an additional seven years at the end of the mine life for processing the remainder of the ore stockpile.
+The Chapada LOM plan is based on the Mineral Reserves and a processing rate 25.0 Mtpa with the ore stockpile to be processed intermittently throughout the mine life.
+The current mine life is 22 years plus an additional six years at the end of the mine life for processing the remainder of the ore stockpile.